 Free bingo but with extra cards or extra prizes for paying players

-This arrangement allows anyone to play free bingo but gives an advantage to paying players, so in theory should keep everyone happy.
-Examples are the free 50 ball bingo at Live Bingo Network where each player gets ten free cards and extra cards can be bought for 1p each, and the Free or Superbooks games at Virtue Fusion sites where free cards can be upgraded to pay cards: both types play alongside each other in the game, but if a pay card wins at Virtue Fusion the prize is bigger, often VERY much bigger than if a free card wins (in one case a measly £3 bingo bonus for a free card as opposed to a whopping £300 cash for a pay card).
+This arrangement allows all registered players into the free bingo room but gives an advantage to paying players, so in theory it should keep everyone happy.
+Examples are the free 50 ball bingo at Live Bingo Network where each player gets ten free cards and extra cards can be bought for 1p each, and the Free or Superbooks games at Virtue Fusion sites where free cards can be upgraded to pay cards: both types play alongside each other in the game, but if a pay card wins at Virtue Fusion the prize is bigger, often VERY much bigger than if a free card wins (for example, a measly £3 bingo bonus for a free card and a whopping £300 cash for a pay card).
 With Superbooks there are typically very large numbers of free cards in play so the chance of a pay card winning is unlikely to be very high; if a free card wins none of the cash stakes have to be paid back out to the players which is great news for the bingo sites but not so much for the players with pay cards.

 Free bingo but for bingo bonus prizes not cash

 Again, this is a very common arrangement and popular with players as it enables them to keep playing after they run out of funds.
 It is in the bingo site’s interest to offer this type of free bingo as it encourages people to play in both the free bingo games, and in pay games with the bonus funds that they win from the free games.
 This creates more activity on the site which is great for keeping players interested as there’s more people around to liven up the chat.
 The wagering requirements ensure that the site gets good value in terms of player activity from any bonus funds they give out.